jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

     Integer X
     Double Y
     Float Z
-    Procedure Procedure 1
+    Command Command 1
         X + Y
         X + Z
-    End Procedure
+    End Command
 End Object
 ```

-The following might be the diagram code without mentioning the types of objects nor procedure calls:
+The following might be the diagram code without mentioning the types of objects nor command calls:

 ![](images/0.%20Object%20Resolution%20Introduction.003.png)

 The outer circle is Type 1.
-It declares the three basic object X, Y and Z. It also contains the procedure Procedure 1, in which are performed two plus operations to which references to the basic objects are passed.
+It declares the three basic object X, Y and Z. It also contains the command Command 1, in which are performed two plus operations to which references to the basic objects are passed.

-However, when you do mention the types of objects and procedure calls, you see that two different procedures are called.
+However, when you do mention the types of objects and command calls, you see that two different commands are called.

 ![](images/0.%20Object%20Resolution%20Introduction.004.png)

-When you display the called procedures the subtlety is gone, but in this abstraction of the diagram you’ve simply *chosen* to see the difference:
+When you display the called commands the subtlety is gone, but in this abstraction of the diagram you’ve simply *chosen* to see the difference:

 ![](images/0.%20Object%20Resolution%20Introduction.005.png)

 All three diagrams above describe the same code, only in one diagram some parts are left out and some are visible while in another diagram other things are left out or visible.
 Abstract Symbol is covered in detail in another chapter < >.

-The + procedure has a special notation: an operator notation, which is a customized representation of a procedure call and its parameters.
+The + command has a special notation: an operator notation, which is a customized representation of a command call and its parameters.
 This method is discussed in the ‘Text Code’ and ‘Language Integration’ chapters.

-The names of procedures that overload each other are always equal.
-The configuration of a procedure’s public objects determines which procedure is called.
+The names of commands that overload each other are always equal.
+The configuration of a command’s public objects determines which command is called.
 This configuration of public object includes: the object count, object types and object names.

-Usually the count and types of parameters are varied, but if two overloaded procedures only differ in parameter *names*, in text code it is required to *name* the object when you call the procedure.
+Usually the count and types of parameters are varied, but if two overloaded commands only differ in parameter *names*, in text code it is required to *name* the object when you call the command.

-< Picture: text code and diagram code with overloaded procedures that only differ in parameter names. >
+< Picture: text code and diagram code with overloaded commands that only differ in parameter names. >

-When you change a parameter to an object of a different type, then the call line of the call might automatically point to another procedure.
+When you change a parameter to an object of a different type, then the call line of the call might automatically point to another command.

 < I need pictures with that. >